mvit777/BikeDistributor/README.md

  Customer behaviors are composed by freely mixable collections of personality traits that act as indicators of a given Customer Behavior Model, so that you can derive/create also new behaviorus.

  Customer Behavior Models are trained by BikeShop.Bot.Customer.AI

+ >What is the Chinese dream?”
+I think the Chinese dream is the American dream plus 10%.
+It’s not the European dream of restraint and conservation.
+I think they’re closer to Americans.
+They want even more, bigger, better—as a generalization of course - Karl Gerth

  ## Related and inspiring links ##